Jrue Holiday NBA Playoffs Player Props: Bucks vs. Heat

-Jrue Holiday be on the court for the Milwaukee Bucks at 7:30 PM on Saturday versus the Miami Heat in the 2023 NBA Playoffs.
+Jrue Holiday and the rest of the Milwaukee Bucks hit the court versus the Miami Heat in the NBA Playoffs on Monday, at 7:30 PM ET.

-In this article, we look at Holiday's available prop bets, providing stats to help you figure out the best wagers to make.
+If you'd like to make predictions on Holiday's performance, we look at his available prop bets, using stats and trends, below.

 Jrue Holiday Prop Bets vs. the Heat